gskumar1010/city-permitting-agent-ui/README.md

             --enable-auto-tool-choice
             --tool-call-parser=llama3_json

+## LLama Stack with OpenShift AI

+1. The LLama Stack operator must be enabled in the DSC YAML in the OpenShift AI operator.
-4. Connect to the cluster from the CLI using the Copy Login Command in the upper right hand side of the OpenShift Console.
+2. Connect to the cluster from the CLI using the Copy Login Command in the upper right hand side of the OpenShift Console.
-5. Change to the project that was just created above.
+3. Change to the project that was just created above.

             oc project mechanic

-6. In this GitHub project under deploy/ocp, secret.txt contains environment variables and a command needed to create the secret needed for the LLS distroy.
+4. In this GitHub project under deploy/ocp, secret.txt contains environment variables and a command needed to create the secret needed for the LLS distroy.
 Change the environment variables to match this environment and then run the create secret command.
-7. Create the LLama Stack operator instance using the YAML in the same folder as the secret.txt file.
+5. Create the LLama Stack operator instance using the YAML in the same folder as the secret.txt file.

             oc apply -f llama_stack_operator_instance.yaml

-8. Wait for the LLama Stack distribution to startup.
+6. Wait for the LLama Stack distribution to startup.

             watch -n 1 oc get pods --namespace mechanic

-9. [optional] If you want to test against the remote LLS distribution or plan to do the data ingestion remote, create a route for it using lls_route.yaml in same folder.
+7. [optional] If you want to test against the remote LLS distribution or plan to do the data ingestion remote, create a route for it using lls_route.yaml in same folder.

 ## Ingest Data